Purple Party for Australia civic map artwork

 Main pathways.

-Each doorway has a different job: public gripes, deeper campaign logic, roots-up architecture, visible support and field readiness.
+Each doorway has a different job: public gripes, deeper campaign logic, roots-up architecture, readable AI context, field readiness and visible support.

 01